cyxou/eko-delivery/README.md

 | The cost of cheapest delivery route between E to D  |   9    |
 | The cost of cheapest delivery route between E to E  |   6    |

+## Configuration
+#### Neo4j server
+eko-delivery app configured to use Neo4j server running locally, hence the `bolt://localhost:7474` uri in the config file .
+If the uri of your Neo4j server differs from it, use confiruration option of the eko-delivery app to set it right.

+### Sample data
+You may provide your own file for database population.
+Just put it into the ./neo4j/import folder and set its name in eko-delivery confiruration.

 ## TODO
  - Implement option to no allow same route to be used twice.